 It is not unusual for a child to become teary when separating from a parent in an unfamiliar situation.
 Remember, this is a new environment with new faces.
 A child is bound to feel a little uncomfortable.
 Adults often have similar experiences when put in a like situation.
 Be encouraging.
 Your smile, eyes and body language communicate a lot.
 If children sense any type of apprehension on your part, this enhances their own feeling of uncertainty.
 Separation is often harder on the parents than the child.
 It is best to give hugs and leave quickly.
 Usually they are fine and playing in less than 5 minutes.

 ANNUAL PRESCHOOL CALENDAR

 We follow the West Ada School District Calendar.
 All holiday breaks and spring break will be observed in accordance with this school year calendar unless otherwise stated.
 However, we do not cancel preschool for in-service or conference days observed by the district.

 If bad weather forces the West Ada School District to close schools, then our preschool will be closed.
 If the Meridian schools are delayed for two hours, the morning session will be cancelled.
 Please keep in mind that it is your choice to have your child attend school on these days.
 The conditions of rural roads can be very hazardous.
 The safety of both you and your child is far more important than missing one day of preschool.

 ARRIVAL AND DEPARTURE

 If your child is going home with another child to play, please inform your child's teacher.
-Please sign out using the QR code card and wait for the preschool gate to open.
+Please sign out using the QR code card and wait for the preschool door to open.
 Please inform anyone who may be picking up your child for you to expect to show ID.
 Please be sure to add them to your brightwheel contacts.

 PROMPT PICK UP